-Expats moving to KL need not worry about bringing a wardrobe's worth of clothing along.
+Newcomers in Kuala Lumpur need not worry about bringing a wardrobe's worth of clothing along.
 One trip to the Golden Triangle, the city’s premier shopping area, will see all the old favourites replaced, renewed and revitalised.

 Eating out in Kuala Lumpur

 Being a meeting point of cultures and immigrant communities, Malaysia frequently has its own version (or sometimes many versions) of popular dishes from all over Asia.
-Nasi goreng, or fried rice, can be found in more than a dozen styles throughout Malaysia, borrowing from all sorts of cultures along the way.
-Meanwhile, the mixture of fragrant spices, coconut milk and curry leaves make mamak – a local style of Indian food sold at open-air stalls – some of KL’s most popular cuisine.
-Chinese dishes are also a firm favourite with prominent dishes such as Hokkien mee, a fried noodle dish, readily available throughout the city.
+'Nasi goreng', or fried rice, can be found in more than a dozen styles throughout Malaysia, borrowing from all sorts of cultures along the way.
+Meanwhile, the mixture of fragrant spices, coconut milk and curry leaves make the popular 'mamak', a local style of Indian food sold at open-air stalls.
+Chinese dishes are also a firm favourite with 'hokkien mee', a fried noodle dish, being a popular choice.